GuusToussaint/LMFD/README.md

 into a proxy with an absolute Spearman’s ρ of 0.95.
 This demonstrates that our proposed method can find interpretable equations which can serve as a proxy for the ‘age’ of the system.
-1 Introduction
-Many systems in our world age, degrade, or slowly but steadily move in a certain direction.
-For example, a highway bridge slowly degrades during its lifetime, a cyclist in the Tour de France will tire over the course of a long stage, and the battery charge of an electric vehicle will deplete as it drives.
-While in the last example the continuous tracking of the state of charge is fairly doable, in many other applications, the actual ‘age’ of the system may be hidden, and only latently expressed in any data measured about the system.
-Often, any available sensors will capture the easily measurable information that is often of dynamic nature (what is currently happening in and around the system?), but the actual quantity of interest is much harder to obtain.
-For example, there can be plenty of measurements for the elite cyclist, including their heart rate, power output, skin conductivity, etc., but the measure of fatigue is hard to define, let alone